Your property manager does most of the work.

 Although we'll do the hard work, as the rental owner, you must:

-- Permit us to keep your rental in good and safe condition;
+- Allow us to keep your rental in good and safe condition;

-- Permit us to obey building codes and housing regulations pertaining to fair housing, health and safety;
+- Allow us to obey building codes and housing regulations pertaining to fair housing, health and safety;

-- Permit us to keep your escrow account in proper order.
+- Allow us to keep your reserve funds in proper order.

-a free reference for property owners in Prince William County
+a good archive for landlords in Prince William County

-- Before you rent out your rental in Prince William County
+- Before you put a renter in your investment in Prince William County

 - Collections and evictions